-It’s beginning to look like Christmas.
+Holiday season has begun.
 Use your leftover pulp to create our delightful Linzer tart!
-It’s an Austrian classic cake, made vegan, with a christmassy spiced crust and a jam filling.
+It’s an Austrian classic cake, made vegan, with a festive spiced crust and a jam filling.

 To make the crust, start by dry roasting the almonds in a small pan.
 Once they have cooled, add them to a blender or food processor and grind them finely.